cllckn/database-management-systems/module5/README.md

 -- Planning Time: 0.085 ms
 -- Execution Time: 20.237 ms

--- Create index on first_name column
+-- Define index on first_name column
 CREATE INDEX first_name_idx ON public.person USING btree(first_name ASC NULLS LAST);

 -- Query with index: Bitmap Index Scan
 EXPLAIN ANALYZE
 SELECT * FROM person
-WHERE first_name = 'EXAMPLE';  -- One of the rows should have first_name set to 'EXAMPLE'
+WHERE first_name = 'Jane';  -- One of the rows should have first_name set to 'EXAMPLE'

 -- Output (with index):
 -- Bitmap Heap Scan on person  (cost=12.26..784.32 rows=496 width=38) (actual time=0.052..0.053 rows=1 loops=1)